'Boss Hog' of 'Duck Dynasty' TV show to attend big Obama speech

-LOS ANGELES (Reuters) - “Duck Dynasty” reality television star Willie “Boss Hog” Robertson is on the invitation list to attend President Barack Obama’s State of the Union speech Tuesday night, compliments of a congressman from his home state of Louisiana.
+LOS ANGELES, Jan 28 (Reuters) - “Duck Dynasty” reality television star Willie “Boss Hog” Robertson is on the invitation list to attend President Barack Obama’s State of the Union speech Tuesday night, compliments of a congressman from his home state of Louisiana.

 Newly elected Representative Vance McAllister, a Republican, said on Twitter that Robertson would be in the U.S. House of Representatives chamber, where Obama was to lay out his policy agenda for the year.